 - the server SSL certificate

-Intermediate certificates exist for a number of reasons.
-The validity and authoritativeness of a root certificate would be diluted if it were to sign all certificates itself and so intermediate certificates are delegated to be the signing authority.
-In some cases, the CAs will also generate intermediate certificates based on the purpose of the certificates they are signing.
+Intermediate certificates exist for several reasons.
+The validity and authoritativeness of a root certificate would be diluted if it were to sign all certificates itself and so intermediate certificates are delegated to be the CA. In some cases, the CAs will also generate intermediate certificates based on the purpose of the certificates they are signing.
 For example, temporary certificates are signed using one intermediate certificate while long term certificates are signed using another.

 For a web client to validate certificates, it must include a list of all certificates used to sign the certification offered by a website.
 As there can be a very large number of intermediate certificates involved, most web servers do not offer only their own certificate.
 Instead, they present all or most of the certificates obtained between themselves and the root certificate.
 This bundle of certificates is referred to as a certificate chain.
 Web browsers have their own certificate stores which contain most, if not all, of the root certificates as well as a number of intermediate certificates which are trusted by default.
 When a client connects using HTTPS, the client receives the certificate chain from the server and follows it back to a trusted certificate in order to determine the validity of the received certificate.